Avanade/Beef/docs/Database-CodeGeneration-Config.md

 Property | Description
 -|-
+`cdcExcludeColumnsFromETag` | The default list of `Column` names that should be excluded from the generated ETag (used for the likes of duplicate send tracking)
 `autoDotNetRename` | The option to automatically rename the SQL Tables and Columns for use in .NET.
 Valid options are: `None`, `PascalCase`, `SnakeKebabToPascalCase`.
 Defaults to `PascalCase` which will capatilize the first character.
 The `SnakeKebabToPascalCase` option will remove any underscores or hyphens separating each word and capitalize the first character of each; e.g. `internal-customer_id` would be renamed as `InternalCustomerId`.

 <br/>